ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 </figcaption>
 </figure>

-The 1869 and 1883 deed descriptions follow the same structure in five steps, the significant differences between them highlighted in the following:
+The 1869 and 1883 deed descriptions follow the same structure in five steps, the significant differences between them emphasized in the following:

 <figure>